 Planning to visit one or more of the 50+ universities and colleges in Boston and the nearby Metro area?

-We also provide a link to each school's website so that you can find out more and perhaps sign up for an admissions session and campus tour.
+We also provide a link to each school's website so that you can find out more and perhaps sign up for an admissions session and campus tour to help you decide which schools will be the best fit for you.

 The schools in this section offer Bachelor degrees, and in many cases, Master, Doctoral, and Professional degrees.
 Some also offer Associate degrees, while others offer experiential career-focused training in specialized areas ranging from health sciences to fine furniture making, glass blowing, and even wine making.